Get Expert Advice

 Skin cancer is the most common form of cancer in the UK, with over 400 people being diagnosed every day.
 Melanoma skin cancer is on the rise, with incidence rates increasing by 45% in the UK in the last decade, despite the warnings of the dangerous effects of sun exposure.
 Early detection of skin cancer, through examination and regular monitoring of moles, saves lives and if caught and treated early enough there is a 100% chance of survival.
 If you are found to have a form of skin cancer or precancerous cells which need removing, Stratum Dermatology Clinics offer a wide range of treatments for all types of skin cancer.

 HOW IS SKIN CANCER TREATED?

 The treatment you are offered will depend on the type of skin cancer you have, the location of the lesion and how developed it is.
-You will be required to attend a consultation with a consultant dermatologist who will assess your skin and advise on the best course of treatment.
+You will be required to attend a consultation with a consultant skin cancer specialist who will assess your skin and advise on the best course of treatment.

 Melanoma skin cancer is often identified through checking and monitoring moles.
 At Stratum Dermatology clinics we offer single mole checks, full body mole checks or mole mapping depending on the volume of moles you have.
 During a mole check, an expert will examine the mole using a dermascope to identify if it needs further investigation or removal.
 Mole mapping is advised for those who have a lot of moles on the body and works by creating a permanent record of your moles using the cutting edge skin-imaging technology, the FotoFinder system.
 Any new or changing moles can be easily identified which makes mole mapping a highly accurate tool in the development of skin cancer.
 If moles are checked and deemed to be of concern, we offer safe and effective mole removal treatment in our clinics.